anbunambi3108/Finance-Project-GenAI/README.md

 - Normalizes key metrics (Revenue, Net Income, Assets, Liabilities, Operating Cash Flow)
 - Delivers fast, accurate Q&A through a **Streamlit UI**

-The current MVP ensures reliability and speed with structured data.
-The **next step** is adding **Retrieval-Augmented Generation (RAG)** so free-text questions can be answered by an LLM, with citations to filing snippets for transparency.
-The solution is designed to **scale across companies**, support **caching and monitoring**, and significantly **reduce analysis time** while improving confidence in results.

 ---

 ## 📂 About the Data